alex3dd/dockerfile-patch/README.md

 ## What is dockerfile-patch?

-dockerfile-patch will allow you to dynamically patch a Dockerfile with Jinja2 templates, customized with a Docker image system facts gatherer (supported
+dockerfile-patch will allow you to dynamically patch a Dockerfile with Jinja2 templates.

-facts: osfamily, operatingsystem, kernelrelease and architecture).
-You can use the system facts to customize the Jinja2 patches that will be applied to your Dockerfiles.
+Your Jinja2 templates can be customized using a system facts gatherer that can gather information from Docker images (supported facts: osfamily, operatingsystem, kernelrelease and architecture).
+You can use the system facts to customize the Jinja2 patches you want to apply to your Dockerfiles.

+### How does it work?

 These are the steps followed by 'dockerfile-patch' to dynamically patch your
 Dockerfiles: